Jelterminator/Harmonious-Day-Life-Manager/readme.md

 **AI-Powered Daily Planner Aligned with Natural Rhythms & Spiritual Practice**

 Harmonious Day is an intelligent scheduling system that generates optimized daily plans by harmonizing your tasks, habits, and commitments with natural energy cycles (Wu Xing) and spiritual anchors (customizable prayer times).
-Built with Python and powered by LLM technology, it automatically creates balanced schedules that respect your productivity needs and wellbeing.
+Built with Python and powered by Groq LLM technology, it automatically creates balanced schedules that respect your productivity needs and wellbeing.

 ---